 For a helpful guide to the Polish labour market and multinational companies based in Poland, see the Careers In Poland Guidebook.

-To learn about the business services sector in particular, read the Business Services Sector In Poland 2016 report, by the Association of Business Service Leaders (ABSL).
+To learn about the business services sector in particular, read the Business Services Sector In Poland 2017 report, by the Association of Business Service Leaders (ABSL), which you can download from their publications page.

 In addition to large businesses with a presence in Poland, the country is home to some successful start-ups - for example, LiveChat, Brand24, Estimote and Brainly.